 Grade A 100% Worrywart

 There are days when I am a “grade-A 100% worrywart.”
+This has been especially true during the Covid-19 pandemic.
 I am not proud of it, but I’ve worried with the best of the best worry kings and queens.
 For instance, just the other night I couldn’t sleep.
 Why?
 You guessed it: worry!

 I was worrying over a project that had painfully lingered on for months.
 I couldn’t get it to the finish line.
 Changes here.
 Tweaks there.
 My mind was going 200 miles-per-hour.
 I couldn’t slow it down.
 Ergo, no sleep.
 The “what if’s” felt like they were oozing out of every pore of my slumber-deprived brain.